Rock and Roll Animals

 Rock and Roll Animals is a concept album by British alternative rock artist Luke Haines.
-The album follows its predecessor in the way the concept is introduced, but it is in no case a sequel.
+The album follows its predecessor in the way the concept is introduced, but it is not a sequel.

-Track 9 is written by Haines ex-collaborator from Black Box Recorder, John Moore well known for his contribution to The Jesus and Mary Chain.
+Track 9 is written by Haines ex-collaborator from Black Box Recorder, John Moore, well known for his contribution to The Jesus and Mary Chain.

 The title might refer to the Lou Reed 1974 live album Rock 'n' Roll Animal.

 Concept

 The concept follows a narrative story about outsiders people represented as animals.
 As in its predecessor, the album uses some namedropping to name the characters and reflect their personalities.
 The visual representation on the cover art is also a reference as the anthropomorphic characters have similar traits from the named artists.
 The main characters are a cat called Gene Vincent, a badger called Nick Lowe and a fox called Jimmy Pursey.

 A few other bands and artists are named in the song Rock N Roll Animals in Space such as Deep Purple, Led Zeppelin, The Rolling Stones, Brian Jones, The Soft Machine and Robert Wyatt.
 There are also controversial denunciations involving some of the artists such as Led Zeppelin stole the blues, Not righteous and The Stones with Brian Jones were righteous even though he was probably evil.